 Changes in these assumptions may have a material impact on the backtested returns presented.
 Certain assumptions have been made for modeling purposes and are unlikely to be realized.
 No representations and warranties are made as to the reasonableness of the assumptions.
 This information is provided for illustrative purposes only.
 Backtested performance is developed with the benefit of hindsight and has inherent limitations.
 Specifically, backtested results do not reflect actual trading or the effect of material economic and market factors on the decision-making process.
 Since trades have not actually been executed, results may have under-or over-compensated for the impact, if any, of certain market factors, such as lack of liquidity, and may not reflect the impact that certain economic or market factors may have had on the decision-making process.
 Further, backtesting allows the security selection methodology to be adjusted until past returns are maximized.
 Actual performance may differ significantly from backtested performance.

 Unigestion SA is authorised and regulated by the Swiss Financial Market Supervisory Authority (FINMA).
 Unigestion (UK) Ltd. is authorised and regulated by the UK Financial Conduct Authority (FCA) and is registered with the Securities and Exchange Commission (SEC).
+Unigestion (US) Ltd is registered as an investment adviser with the U.S. SEC.
 Unigestion Asset Management (France) S.A. is authorised and regulated by the French “Autorité des Marchés Financiers” (AMF).
-Unigestion Asset Management (Canada) Inc., with offices in Toronto and Montreal, is registered as a portfolio manager and/or exempt market dealer in nine provinces across Canada and also as an investment fund manager in Ontario and Quebec.
-Its principal regulator is the Ontario Securities Commission (OSC).
-Unigestion Asset Management (Copenhagen) is co-regulated by the “Autorité des Marchés Financiers” (AMF) and the “Danish Financial Supervisory Authority” (DFSA).
+Unigestion Asset Management (Canada) Inc., with offices in Toronto and Montreal, is registered as a portfolio manager and/or exempt market dealer in nine provinces across Canada and also as an investment fund manager in Ontario, Quebec and Newfoundland & Labrador.
+Its principal regulator is the Ontario Securities Commission.
 Unigestion Asset Management (Düsseldorf) SA is co-regulated by the “Autorité des Marchés Financiers” (AMF) and the “Bundesanstalt für Finanzdienstleistungsaufsicht” (BAFIN).